haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - IB operates as the L2 or link layer between nodes and any additional infrastructure between RDMA applications (such as the physical network fabric adapters and whatnot)
   - In nearly every scenario, IB fabric adapters can work as IB devices or Ethernet devices for interoperability.

-- _Verbs_ also referred to as _uverbs_ is an interface for application stacks to use in order to facilitate RDMA and Inifniband communications and setup _channels_
+- _Verbs_  an interface for application stacks to use in order to facilitate RDMA and Inifniband communications and setup _channels_
   - Conceptually similar to an API, but multiple implementations exist in the world.
+  - The userspace portions/interfaces are often referred to as _uverbs_
   - Verbs are divided logically into "control path" (manage RDMA/IB resources) and "data path" (using RDMA/IB resources to send/receive data)
   - At a high level, via the verbs interface, we use the control path/command channel to setup and create our Infiniband resources (such as the noted queues) and use the data path/data channels to send and receive data.